RoadieHQ/roadie-backstage-plugins/plugins/scaffolder-actions/scaffolder-backend-module-utils/README.md

         path: ${{ parameters.amount }}
 ```

-### Deserialise
+### Parse

 **Action name**: `roadiehq:utils:fs:parse`

-This action deserialises JSON or YAML files in the temporary scaffolder workspace to a JavaScript object in memory that can then be passed to another step.
+This action parses JSON or YAML files in the temporary scaffolder workspace to a JavaScript object in memory that can then be passed to another step.

 Required params:

-- path: The path to the file in the temporary scaffolder workspace that you want to de-serialaise
+- path: The file path you want to edit.
-- parser: The type of content found in the file you want to de-serialise
+- parser: The type of content found in the file you want to parse.
+  - `json | yaml | multiyaml`

 ```yaml
 ---